bsneade/utility-agent/Readme.md

 # utility-agent

-A JavaScript implemtnation of a Utility Agent
+A JavaScript implementation of a Utility Agent

 ## What is a Utility Agent